 It can feel overwhelming to think about how much money you should be saving to ensure a bright financial future.

 The good news, however, is that you don’t have to accomplish this overnight.
 You can tick off your savings goals one at a time over a number of years or decades.

 To make saving more manageable, you may want to first consider what you want to save up for.
 Your savings goals might include building an emergency fund, paying off debts, funding your retirement, and making a large purchase like a downpayment on a home.

 You can then start working towards these goals one day, or one paycheck, at a time.
 Depending on your income, expenses, and goals, this might mean putting 10% of each paycheck into savings, or it might mean putting 30% or more of your take-home into savings.

 Ready to start saving a portion of every paycheck?
-You may want to consider opening up a SoFi Money® cash management account.
+You may want to consider opening up a SoFi Checking and Savings® checking and savings account.

-With SoFi Money’s “vaults” feature, you can separate your sayings from your spending, while earning competitive interest on all your money.
+With SoFi Checking and Savings’s “vaults” feature, you can separate your sayings from your spending, while earning competitive interest on all your money.
 You can also set up recurring deposits to help you reach your savings goals faster.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.

 Tax Information: This article provides general background information only and is not intended to serve as legal or tax advice or as a substitute for legal counsel.
 You should consult your own attorney and/or tax advisor if you have a question requiring legal or tax advice.